eeromanova/Travelagency/README.md

 ## Description

-<p align="center">Main page of site of travel company with information about the company, services, useful information about tours, fotos and contacts</p>
+<p align="center">Home page of site of travel company with information about the company, services, useful information about tours, fotos and contacts</p>

 ## About the project.